The Apostle John wrote in First John 1:8, If we say that we have no sin, we deceive

 to you and to me, Jesus is righteous.

-towards is because Jesus is the propitiation for our sins.
-In other words,
+is the propitiation for our sins.
+In other words Jesus, by bearing our

 Now is a good time to talk about the word sin that we have already seen used several times here in the book of